jamespharaoh/wbs-python/docsite/rst/intro_configuration.rst

 sudo_flags
 ==========

 Additional flags to pass to sudo when engaging sudo support.
-The default is '-H' which preserves the environment of the original user.
+The default is '-H' which preserves the $HOME environment variable of the original user.
 In some situations you may wish to add or remove flags, but in general most users will not need to change this setting::